-Based on the above, the CQC’s actions stopped 50% of the population from accessing their chosen dentist during lockdown; with no regulatory or legislative power to do so.
-As a result 100s of practices face financial ruin.
+Based on the above, the CQC’s actions stopped 50% of the population from accessing their chosen dentist during lockdown, with no regulatory or legislative power to do so.
+As a result, hundreds of practices face financial ruin.

 This does beg the question, why are dental practices paying for three months of fees where they were unlawfully directed to close by the CQC?
 What are those fees for?